 A knife will be rusted if exposed to acid, wet for a long time after use, or stored in a damp environment.

 Among them, the most common cause is exposure to salt.
-If you use your knives to cut foods high in salt content and don’t clean them carefully, your blade will quickly rust.
+If you use your knives to cut foods that are high in salt content and don’t clean it carefully, your blade will quickly rust.

 What Is The Best Tool To Remove Rust From Steel?

 A wire brush is the best tool for removing light to moderate rust from steel.
-It’s available in different sizes and shapes and can remove most rust from small or large steel objects.
+It’s available in different sizes and shapes and can be used to remove most rust from small or large steel objects.

 Will Olive Oil Prevent Rust On Knives?